ansible-lockdown/RHEL8-STIG-Audit/README.md

 ## Overview

-Audit based on STIG v2r1 24th Oct 2024
+Audit based on STIG v2r3 2nd April 2025

 Ability to audit a system using a lightweight binary to check the current state.